gatsbyjs/gatsby/docs/docs/themes/shadowing.md

 ## Shadowing parent themes

 Some themes, including `gatsby-theme-blog`, install other themes. `gatsby-theme-blog` uses `gatsby-plugin-theme-ui`.
-If you want to customize any of its implementation you can do so with shadowing as well.
+If you want to customize the implementation of any parent themes you can do so with shadowing as well.

 To do so, create a file named `user-site/src/gatsby-theme-blog/gatsby-plugin-theme-ui/index.js`.